Will Automation Take Away Jobs In Singapore?

 Senior managements of MNCs were staffed with expatriates from the home country and Changi Business Park was given the dubious title of “Changalore Business Park”.

-About 4 years ago, the government listened to the ground sentiment and tightened the quota to hire foreign talents in hope to maintain social harmony.
+A few years ago, the government listened to the ground sentiment and tightened the quota to hire foreign talents in hope to maintain social harmony.

-Enter the robot era
+Automation Taking Away Jobs – Enter the robot era

 According to a study by Oxford University, more than 700 occupations are at risk of computer automation.